mellowmonster12/simple16-assembler/README.md

 |**RAMREAD**|an ALU operation which returns the contents of the address where the one and only parameter points to|

 there are many other opcodes-in fact, this console has 145 operations total!
+## I/O
+the color format for the screen is 888 RGB. this kind of color thujs needs to be stored in two registers: R28 and R29. to output to a pixel, simply write the location to put the color to R30. (location formatted as low and high byte being x and y.) the screen is 127 by 127. as for the controller, you read R30. each bit in R30, when read, corrospond to a button. the sticks are input as R31. the format is first 10 bits for left stick (5 bits for x, and 5 bits for y) and 6 bits for right stick (3 bits for x, 3 bits for y) to print a charactor to the built in terminal, you use _PRINT_.
 ## unsuported stuff
 if you want to get _#include common_ working, just don't. this assembler does not support libraries, _period_. the way this assembler was built would make it a challenge to implement libraries.
 # importing guide